 Disposition Date: The date on which a determination for a case was made by the court.

-Fine: A monetary penalty associated for a crime.
+Fine: A monetary penalty associated with a crime.

 Offense Code: The specific code individual states use to refer to specific crimes.